wavefrontHQ/docs/pages/doc/csp_migration.md

 ## What Should I Do Before the Onboarding?

 Currently, all original Operations for Applications subscriptions are integrated with VMware Cloud services for billing and subscription management.
-Therefore, you already have a [VMware Cloud organization](csp_getting_started.html#whats-a-vmware-cloud-organization) with at least one user with the [VMware Cloud **Organization Owner** role](csp_getting_started.html#whats-a-vmware-cloud-organization-role).
+Therefore, you must already have a [VMware Cloud organization](csp_getting_started.html#whats-a-vmware-cloud-organization) with at least one user with the [VMware Cloud **Organization Owner** role](csp_getting_started.html#whats-a-vmware-cloud-organization-role).

+Before the onboarding:
 * Verify that your VMware Cloud **Organization Owner** user can log in to the [VMware Cloud Services Console](https://console.cloud.vmware.com).

     - If you are the VMware Cloud **Organization Owner** user and cannot log in, try using the **Forgot Password** option.